Hazards of outdoor recreation: Animals

 Harmful encounters between animals and people can occur when animals try to get human food.
 Above a Black Bear is unsuccessful getting into backpacks because they are hung out of reach.
 Proper food storage protects both people and animals.

 In many areas, adventurers may encounter large predatory animals such as bears or cougars.
 These animals rarely seek out humans as food, but they will attack under some conditions.
 Some hazardous encounters occur when animals raid human property for food.
 Additionally, if travelers come upon an unsuspecting animal and surprise it, it may attack.
 Regularly making loud noise, such as by clapping or yelling, reduces the risk of surprising an animal.
 Some people use bear bells as noisemakers, but these are usually too quiet to be heard from far away.
 Any mammal infected with rabies may behave unexpectedly, even aggressively, and could infect a human with rabies by biting.

 Venomous animals, including snakes, scorpions, spiders and bees, may cause harm either directly or through anaphylactic shock.
 Overall, the greatest danger is often from insects, such as mosquitoes, ticks and fleas, which carry communicable diseases.

 Digestive infections

 Surface water in the wilderness can contain viruses, bacteria or parasites.
 The latter two can cause dysentery or wilderness diarrhea in untreated water and can be spread person-to-person by poor hygiene in camp.
 The most common cause of wilderness diarrhea is the parasite Giardia.

+Mental health

+Whilst outdoors recreation is generally supportive, alterations to normal routines and the stresses associated with travel and new physical challenges can trigger pre-existing mental health conditions.
+Preventive measures include ensuring adequate social support, sufficient sleep, establishing travel-specific routines, adhering to medication regimens, and maintaining good awareness of early warning signs of mental health deterioration.

+Air Quality

+While staying outdoors recreation is typically associated health advantages, environmental factors such as air pollution can offset the health gains from physical activity.
+Specifically, high levels of PM2.5 tend to undercut the benefits of physical activity, neutralizing the protection that physical activity offers against long-term health risks.
+A 2025 study reveals the interaction between PM2.5 exposure and the protective benefits of physical activity.
+In a clean environment, getting enough exercise can slash your mortality risk by 30%.
+However, once PM2.5 concentrations cross the 25 ug/m^3 mark, that protective edge starts to fade, dropping the risk reduction to approximately between 12% and 15%.